LAST UPDATE: January 2018

 That should be it to create your game.
 But if you want others to play it, or even pay for it, you also need a website, marketing materials, contact game review sites, find beta testers, … .

 Creating an RPG like this is a huge undertaking.
 Want to make it 3D, with multiplayer?
-Then forget that you will be able to pull this off all by yourself.
+Probably a bit too much to handle at first.

 As you can see it takes a huge amount of work to create an entire RPG.
 But of course there are advantages by doing it this way.